DevByRico/loan-calculator/readme.md

 2. The JavaScript function `calculateLoan()` is triggered every time any input field is changed.
 3. It calculates the interest and the monthly payment using the formula:

 © 2025 Simple Calculator.
-All Rights Reserved. | Developed & Designed by Ricardo Nicolau
+All Rights Reserved. | Developed & Designed by DevByRico